-Bacterial identification and antimicrobial susceptibility testing (AST) using VITEC 2 system oxidase tests were done according to standard bacteriology protocol on all positive blood agar and MacConkey agar plates.
+Bacterial identification and antimicrobial susceptibility testing (AST) using VITEC 2 system

 To use this technique we need pure bacterial cultures.
 So, all affirmatively alarmed BacT/Alert system bottles were sub-cultured on 5% sheep blood culture, MacConkey agar, and Sabouraud dextrose agar (SDA) for bacterial and fungus growth, respectively, at 37°C and 30°C.